-- 1. Amend the Scoring Criteria as it relates to the Water Supply Benefit area as shown on the strawman proposal (see Attachment B) for the North Santa Monica Bay. - a.
+- Amend the Scoring Criteria as it relates to the Water Supply Benefit area as shown on the strawman proposal (see Attachment B). - a.
 Provide water supply benefit points to projects with a higher per acre-foot cost, recognizing the difficulty of delivering projects at less than the wholesale cost of imported water.
 The cost of producing water supply via recycling may provide a more realistic comparison. - b.
 Recognize that the cost per acre-foot of treating polluted runoff and stormwater will be higher for smaller, distributed projects in the Santa Monica Mountains. - c.
-Recognize that smaller volumes of water will be captured in areas with sparse, distributed development and relatively smaller tributary waterbodies. - 2.
-Allocate total project cost to the three major benefit areas (water quality, water supply and community investment) and calculate the unit costs of each benefit area accordingly, rather than based on the total project cost.
-Also, clarify that ecosystem enhancements qualify as community benefits.
+Recognize that smaller volumes of water will be captured in areas with sparse, distributed development and relatively smaller tributary waterbodies. - d.
+Provide water supply benefit points to projects that contribute to environmental flows and support enhanced ecosystem function.